insightsengineering/depository/README.md

 A CRAN-like package repository for previously released R packages originating from this organization.

 **⚠️ Note**: This repository is a _temporary solution_ and a placeholder for packages that have not been published to CRAN yet.
 All of these packages will eventually be published to CRAN.
-Also, the _latest development_ versions of these packages are available on the [Pharmaverse r-universe repository](https://pharmaverse.r-universe.dev/ui) and all the _latest stable_ versions of these packages are available on the [Inisghts Engineering r-universe repository](https://insightsengineering.r-universe.dev/builds).
+Also, the _latest development_ versions of these packages are available on the [Pharmaverse r-universe repository](https://pharmaverse.r-universe.dev/ui) and all the _latest stable_ versions of these packages are available on the [Inisights Engineering r-universe repository](https://insightsengineering.r-universe.dev/builds).

 ## Usage